Find Out About Pet Microchips – Protect Your Pet from Pain, Illness and Exploitation

 Implanting a microchip in a pet:

-influences the individual circumstances of the pet, but does not substantially affect the bottom-line euthanasia rates of adoptable pets in the community where overpopulation is an issue.
+influences the individual circumstances of the pet, but does not substantially affect the bottom-line euthanasia rates of adoptable pets in communities where overpopulation is an issue.

 Pet microchip mandates: